KazuKaku/2ServoFlapOrnithopter/README.md

   Lipo

-   Lipo1cell (high discharge rate 20C) and Small StepUp DC converter (3.7V to 6V) 3A or 4A
+   Lipo1cell (high discharge rate 20C) and Small StepUp DC converter (3.7V to 6V 3A or 4A)

-   Or Lipo2cell(8.4V or 2SLipo direct input) or Small Stepdown DC converter (2SLipo to 7.4V or 8.4V)
+   Or Lipo2cell(direct input) or Lipo2cell and Small Stepdown DC converter (2SLipo to 7.4V or 8.4V)

 ## Wiring